LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

 ---
 title: Ruby Library
-description: "A guide to impliment LoginRadius SDK in a Ruby on Rails application."
+description: "A guide to implement LoginRadius SDK in a Ruby on Rails application."
-summary: "A guide to impliment LoginRadius SDK in a Ruby on Rails application"
+summary: "A guide to implement LoginRadius SDK in a Ruby on Rails application"
 path: "/references/sdk/ruby-sdk"
 ---
 # Ruby SDK